TKO Group Holdings: Formation

 In January 2024, a lawsuit was filed by Janel Grant, a former employee at WWE headquarters between 2019 and 2022 against WWE as well as TKO (by proxy of ownership).
-Grant alleged that the then current TKO Executive Chairman Vince McMahon, had coerced her into a sexual relationship, and, along with WWE executive John Laurinaitis and a WWE wrestler who was also a former UFC fighter, (Note: The WWE/UFC talent in question was not named in the lawsuit, but was believed to be by The Wall Street Journal as Brock Lesnar.) sexually trafficked her and repeatedly sexually assaulted her between 2020–2021.
+Grant alleged that the then current TKO Executive Chairman Vince McMahon, had coerced her into a sexual relationship, and, along with WWE executive John Laurinaitis and a WWE wrestler who was also a former UFC fighter, (Note: The WWE/UFC talent in question was not named in the lawsuit but was believed to be by The Wall Street Journal as Brock Lesnar.) sexually trafficked her and repeatedly sexually assaulted her between 2020–2021.
 Grant alleged that she was subjected to "extreme cruelty and degradation" by McMahon, including being defecated upon during a sexual encounter.
-Grant stated that McMahon had agreed to pay her $3 million in 2022 in return for a NDA, but stopped paying after only $1 million had been paid following the initial public emergence of the sexual misconduct allegations the same year.
+Grant stated that McMahon had agreed to pay her $3 million in 2022 in return for a NDA but stopped paying after only $1 million had been paid following the initial public emergence of the sexual misconduct allegations the same year.
 Federal prosecutors have subpoenaed McMahon, and have taken up the filing in question.
-One day after the report – on January 26, 2024 – Vince McMahon resigned from TKO.
+On January 26, 2024, one day after the report, Vince McMahon resigned from TKO.
 In a statement, McMahon said the decision was made "out of respect for the WWE Universe, the extraordinary TKO business and its board members and shareholders, partners and constituents, and all of the employees".